creolab/laravel-modules/readme.md

 Note that every module has a **"module.json"** file, in which you can enable/disable the module.
 I plan on adding more meta data to these module definitions, but I need feedback as to what to put in there.
 The first thing will probably be some kind of a bootstrap class.

+If you want to have your modules in more that 1 directories you need to change the packages config file as following:

+    'path' => array(
+        'app/modules',
+        'public/site',
+        'another/folder/containing/modules',
+    ),

+And don't forget to add those directories to your autoload list inside the composer.json file.

 One of the available option is the order in which the modules are loaded.
 This can be done simply by adding the following to your modules.json file:

     "order": 5